Math anxiety often starts when math feels like worksheets, timed tests, and red marks. Games make the same skills feel playful.

 A Note on Timed Practice

-- Start with games your child already enjoys and add a math element
+- Start with games your child already likes

-- Keep sessions short and end while they still want to keep playing
+- End while they still want to continue